Per IRS Publication 525 Taxable and Nontaxable Income, page 30:

 - From within your TaxAct® return (Online or Desktop) click Federal.
 On smaller devices, click in the upper left-hand corner, then choose Federal.

-- Click Form 1099-MISC and then click New Copy of Form 1099-MISC (Desktop users click Add) to add a new copy of the form
+- Click Form 1099-MISC and then click +Add Form 1099-MISC to add a new copy of the form

-- Click the green button for Form 1099-MISC Quick Entry.
-Enter the appropriate information and then close the form.
+- Click the button for Form 1099-MISC Quick Entry.
+Enter the appropriate information and then Save and Close the form.

 - In the Assigned schedule or form dropdown, choose Form 1040/1040NR, Other Income.